inteliclinic/neuroon-signal-binary-parser/README.md

 ### Process entire directory

 To parse entire directory call the program without arguments.
-Parser will try to find groups of files describing Neuroon binary data and parse it to csv files.
+Parser will try to find groups of files describing Neuroon binary data and parse it concurrently to csv files.

 ```
 ./NeuroonRawStreamParser-exe